 You can see how much of a variety there is in terms of when groups get called.
 This is almost 100% due to downtimes on the attraction.
 There were a few days I was checking when there still were no groups being called more than an hour after the park opened.
 You can see just from this small sample set that 2/18 was a pretty good day – the ride got into the 100s, which includes many backup boarding groups, and at 11:30am, it was roughly on par with where it was at 2:40pm on 2/16 and 2:45 on 2/17.
 If you get a higher number, you just have to hope for good luck and smooth operations.

-The “guaranteed” boarding groups are usually gone withing a minute or two, and the backups soon after that, so you really do need to be there early if you want a chance to ride.
+The “guaranteed” boarding groups are usually gone within seconds, and the backups soon after that, so you really do need to be there early if you want a chance to ride.
 A site I use to track the open/close of groups shows an average of 8-10 seconds of availability in the morning and only a couple more in the afternoon.

-If you have a 2-hour window, you should have no problem working around existing dining reservations, FastPasses, or the really long line for Slinky Dog Dash you’re halfway through.
 The one-hour windows that you have little control over can make things complicated if you have dining reservations.
 The good news is that CMs are generally pretty flexible, so if you realize you’re going to have a conflict, find a guest experience team member and ask for advice.

 The first time we visited, we were watching the boarding groups count up and it became increasingly clear that the timing was going to be an issue for us.
 We had Slinky Dog FastPasses from 8:45-9:45 and an Oga’s Cantina reservation at 9:30.
 I was ok walking away from the FastPasses, but really didn’t want to get bitten by that pesky credit card guarantee that would’ve charged us $20 for no-showing the Oga’s reservation – plus, I really wanted my friend to get a chance to have a drink there.
 I also would’ve been ok with skipping the reservation if I could get confirmation that I wouldn’t be charged the no-show fee.
 As luck would have it, our group got called as we were waiting to board our Slinky Dog train at about 8:55, so as soon as we got off the ride we headed toward Galaxy’s Edge.
 We asked one of the CMs at Rise of the Resistance what we should do.
 He looked at his watch and told us he thought we’d be fine and that we should get in line.
-Since it was already almost 9:10 at that point and I knew the ride was 15+ minutes long, I was pretty skeptical, but I figured I had enough grounds to go to Guest Services if we ended up getting charged for Oga’s, and even without that after flying to Orlando, waking up at 5:15 am, and taking a Lyft to the park to make sure we got in early, we were willing to eat the cost anyway.
+Since it was already almost 9:10 at that point and I knew the ride was 15+ minutes long, I was pretty skeptical, but I figured I’d be able to talk my way out of any no-show fees at Oga’s and there was no way we were missing out on Rise of the Resistance.
 We did end up showing up for Oga’s about 15 minutes late for our reservation, but the CM there didn’t seem to care, and we were brought inside almost immediately.
-We didn’t even have to go through our explanation for why we were late, so it worked out well.
+We didn’t even have to explain why we were late, so it worked out well.

 How to get your Rise of the Resistance Boarding Group